ACHIEVEMENTS

 January 2007 The Ahmadiyya sanitation project is completed.

 January 2007 The project to pipe water down the mountainside and provide Navolau No. 1 school and village with fresh water is completed.
 Children now have clean water readily available and the school is able to remain open.
+We are presented with a 'whales tooth'.

 January 2007 Fresh water storage tanks are constructed at Bouma School to provide these children with a supply of clean water for drinking/sanitation.